huang-pei-mei/CM-proxy/README.md

 ## Installation

-a .nvmrc file has been included
+an .nvmrc file has been included

 `npm install`

 `npm run server-dev`

-*the current version of this proxy connects to deployed s3 buckets for each service. the avalibility of these deployed servers is not guarenteed.
-It is roccommended to download the related projects and link to the local bundles for development*
+*the current version of this proxy connects to deployed s3 buckets for each service. the availability of these deployed servers is not guaranteed.
+It is recommended to download the related projects and link to the local bundles for development*